Setting up Two-factor authentication - Google Authenticator

-PMP authenticates the user through Active Directory or LDAP or locally (first factor)
+- Password Manager Pro authenticates the user through Active Directory or LDAP or locally (first factor).

-PMP prompts for the second factor credential through Google Authenticator
+- Password Manager Pro prompts for the second factor credential through Google Authenticator.

-Enter the six-digit token that you see on the Google Authenticator GUI
+- Enter the six-digit token that you see on the Google Authenticator app GUI.

-PMP grants the user access to the web-interface
+- Password Manager Pro grants the user access to the web-interface.

 To make use of google authenticator as the second factor of authentication, you should first install Google Authenticator app in your smart phone or tablet.
 Google officially supports Android, iPhone, iPad, iPod Touch and BlackBerry devices.
 Detailed instructions to install the Google Authenticator app is available in Google's website.

-Upon launching the PMP web-interface, the user has to enter the username to login to PMP and click "Login"
+- Upon launching the Password Manager Pro web-interface, the user has to enter the username and local authentication or Azure AD/AD/LDAP password to log in to Password Manager Pro and click "Login".

-When you are logging in for the first time after enabling TFA through Google Authenticator, you will be prompted to associate it with your account in PMP.
+- Associating Google Authenticator with your account in Password Manager Pro: When you are logging in for the first time after enabling TFA through Google Authenticator, you will be prompted to associate it with your account in PMP.
 You need to first launch the Google Authenticator app in your mobile device/tablet and choose the '+' button.
-Then select 'Scan Barcode' and point your device to the barcode shown below.
-This will automatically configure Google Authenticator to start generating authentication codes for PMP.
+Then, select 'Scan Barcode' and point your device to the barcode shown in the GUI such as the image displayed below.
+This will automatically configure Google Authenticator to start generating authentication codes for Password Manager Pro.

-Important Note: If you had trouble scanning the barcode, the automatic setup will not work.
-Do the following manual steps in the Google Authenticator app in your device:
+Note: If you had trouble scanning the barcode, the automatic setup will not work.
+Alternatively, you can carry out the following manual steps in the Google Authenticator app in your device:

-As mentioned earlier, the Google Authenticator is associated with your PMP account.
-If you ever lose your mobile device/tablet OR if you accidentally delete the Google Authenticator app on your device, you will be able to get tokens to login to PMP.
-In such scenarios, just click the link "Have trouble using Google Authenticator?" in the PMP login screen.
-You will be prompted to enter your PMP username and the email address associated with PMP.
+As mentioned earlier, the Google Authenticator is associated with your Password Manager Pro account.
+If you ever lose your mobile device/tablet OR if you accidentally delete the Google Authenticator app on your device, you will still be able to get tokens to log in to Password Manager Pro.
+In such scenarios, just click the link "Have trouble using Google Authenticator?" in the Password Manager Pro login screen.
+You will be prompted to enter your Password Manager Pro username and the email address associated with Password Manager Pro.
 You will receive instructions to get Google Authenticator again.

-Whenever you enable TFA or when you change the TFA type (PhoneFactor or RSA SecurID or One-time password or Google Authenticator) AND if you have configured high availability, you need to restart the PMP secondary server once.
+Whenever you enable TFA or when you change the TFA type (PhoneFactor or RSA SecurID or One-time password or RADIUS or Duo) AND if you have configured high availability, you need to restart the Password Manager Pro secondary server once.